nicoleman0/VTScan/README.md

-# VTScan: VirusTotal URL Scanner and Reporting Tool
+# VTScan - a VirusTotal URL Scanner

-VTScan - a simple Python-based command-line tool designed to scan URLs using the VirusTotal API, collect scan results, and generate both Excel and HTML reports.
+VTScan - an simple FOSS Python-based command-line tool designed to scan URLs using the VirusTotal API, collect scan results, and generate both Excel and HTML reports.
 Its purpose is to streamline the process of checking multiple URLs for potential threats.

 ## Prerequisites